alephium/old-wiki/Testnet-Guide.md

 Alternatively, you can also import the API using "File - Import file", when prompted select the file `openapi.yaml` which you can [download](https://github.com/alephium/alephium/raw/master/api/src/main/resources/openapi.yaml) from our repository.

+### Mining

+You can follow our guide for mining to get some coins first: [https://github.com/alephium/alephium/wiki/Miner-Guide](https://github.com/alephium/alephium/wiki/Miner-Guide)

 ### Create a new wallet

 You can create a new wallet by doing a POST with the following data on `/wallets`.